 What’s in drinking water depends largely on location.
-“Reuters found nearly 3,000 areas with recently recorded lead poisoning rates at least double those in Flint during the peak of that city’s contamination crisis.
+“Reuters reported in 2016 that there were nearly 3,000 areas with recently recorded lead poisoning rates at least double those in Flint during the peak of that city’s contamination crisis.
 And more than 1,100 of these communities had a rate of elevated blood tests at least four times higher.”

 An NRDC press release reported the top states with the most offenses:

 An NRDC analysis, “shows that in 2015 alone, there were more than 80,000 reported violations of the Safe Drinking Water Act by community water systems.”

 The EPA lists type of drinking water contaminants as:

 The map constructed by Reuters contains data from communities that make up approximately 61 percent of the U.S. population.
 An NRDC report also found these substances in drinking water: